 There’s a significant weather difference between the north and the south of Gran Canaria.
-There’s like an invisible dividing wall preventing rain clouds from going south and ruining tourists’ tans.
+There’s like an invisible wall preventing rain clouds from going south and ruining tourists’ tans.

-Transportation from the North to the South of the Island
+Public Transport from the North to the South of the Island

-Gran Canaria has a great public transport system.
-Buses are on time, cheap, and the best option to travel across the island.
+Buses are on time, cheap, and the next best option to travel across the island.

 Duration: 45 minutes